 60 Years of Newborn Screening

-If you prefer listening instead to reading, this article is now an episode of my podcast.
+If you prefer listening instead of reading, this article is now an episode of my podcast.

 Life is about perspective.
-Or rather, recognizing that your own perspective isn’t all that exists.
+Or rather, recognizing that your perspective isn’t all that exists.

 I’ve reflected on this recently.
 A lot.
 Because all year I’ve eagerly anticipated the arrival of September—Newborn Screening Awareness Month.
 And 2023 marks 60 years of newborn screening in the United States.
 What I’ve been thinking about—what consumes me—is that there are many perspectives of newborn screening.